rishikanthc/Scriberr/README.md

 > [!note]
 > Demo was run locally on my Macbook Air M2 using docker.
 > Performance depends on the size of the model used and also
 > number of cores and threads you assign.
+Was running a lot of things in the background and this is in dev mode so it's really slow.

 https://github.com/user-attachments/assets/69d0c5a8-3412-4af5-a312-f3eddebc392e